MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/resource-consistency/index.md

 If the answer is yes for any of these questions, consider placing those resources (deployed in region X) together in a resource group (also deployed in region X).

-To avoid regional outages, place resources in the same region as the resource group.
+To minimize the affect of regional outages, place resources in the same region as the resource group.
 For more information, see [Resource group location alignment](/azure/azure-resource-manager/management/overview#resource-group-location-alignment).

 > [!NOTE]
 > If you have resources that are in different regions within the same resource group, consider moving your resources to a [new resource group or subscription](/azure/azure-resource-manager/management/move-resource-group-and-subscription).